-Verstappen beats Piastri to poole by 0.01 - Speedcafe.com
+Verstappen beats Piastri to pole by 0.01 - Speedcafe.com

 Stroll was the first to brave the slicks, taking a set of medium tyres in the dying stages of Qualifying 2.

-He was slow through the first split before skating on at the left hander following Beau Rivage to draw the red flag.
+He was slow through the first split before skating on at the left-hander following Beau Rivage to draw the red flag.

 With 30 seconds remaining, the session was not resumed, and the fate of the field was set.